-The NHS recruitment and training body, Health Education England (HEE), confirmed funding for a new Medical Doctor Degree Apprenticeship in January.
+The NHS confirmed pilot funding for a new Medical Doctor Degree Apprenticeship in January 2023.

 The apprenticeships are also part of the NHS England Long Term Workforce Plan, which will see the biggest expansion of training in its history to help upskill, retain talent and create a healthcare workforce fit for the future.

 Apprentices will earn a wage while training to nationally recognised standards, and like most degree apprenticeships, they won’t have to pay any tuition fees.
-The first applications are likely to open for the pilot scheme in September 2024.
+The first applications for the small pilot scheme are likely to open in spring, with the aim that the first apprentices start in September 2024.

-Of course, trainees will need to meet the same high standards as those who do a traditional medical school route.
+Of course, trainees will need to meet the same high standards as those who do a traditional undergraduate medical degree.

-They will be required to attend medical school, complete an accredited medical degree like all other trainee doctors, and meet all other criteria to qualify as a doctor as set out by the General Medical Council.
+They will be required to attend medical school, complete an accredited medical degree like all other medical students, and meet all other criteria to qualify as a doctor as set out by the General Medical Council.

 This marks an important step in making careers in medicine more accessible, helping to recruit frontline medics into the NHS.